Mercurino di Gattinara: Goals

 During a review for the purpose of administrative reform, Gattinara advised Charles, in a section of the report entitled “Reverence toward God” on issues such as: whether Moors and Infidels should be tolerated in his lands; whether the inhabitants of the West Indian islands and the mainland were to be converted to Christianity; and whether the Inquisition should be reformed.

 Another goal espoused by Gattinara was to unite Christendom against the Turk, as well as against the Lutheran heresy.
 There was little practical basis for achieving such an understanding between the European powers, however.

 Gattinara's own summation of his views included the final goal of laying the foundations for a policy that was truly imperial, leading to a general war on the infidel and heretic.
 His first objective was the Emperor's voyage to Italy as soon as the fleet was ready.
 Gattinara concealed the reason for expanding the fleet by reference to the troubles in Mexico.

 At every fresh opportunity, Gattinara was for “taking time by the forelock” and establishing the power of Charles V in Italy without more delay.
-This would function as a permanent guarantee of peace, not only on the peninsula but in all Europe.
+This would function as a permanent guarantee of peace, not only on the peninsula but in all of Europe.
 Gattinara's views were rooted in Dante, despite having to face many practical setbacks.
 He faced deep-seated opposition to the imperial council, and Gattinara began to acknowledge that many were against his plan.
-Many Spaniards suspected Gattinara of having interests in Italy (as he was originally from Piedmont), as so his motives were questioned, and he was even threatened.
+Many Spaniards suspected Gattinara of having interests in Italy (as he was originally from Piedmont), so his motives were questioned, and he was even threatened.

 Gattinara held Dante's dream of universal monarchy as the ultimate goal of Charles V's rule, united both Christendom and eventually the world.
 These ideas were in line with some of Charles's other advisors.
 Imperial ambassador at Henry VIII’s court, M. Louis de Praet, wrote to Charles:

 Charles’s secretary, Alfonso de Valdés, a humanist and Erasmian like Gattinara, would write to Charles after the victory of Pavia (a defeat for the French, including the capture of their king François I):

 The Spanish missionary spirit is here wedded with Dante’s theocratic ideal and expresses the high expectations of the humanist Italians and Spaniards surrounding Charles.
 The Emperor was seen as the reviver of the Roman universal Monarchy who could put an end to the feudal and dynastic conflicts, and establish a democratic imperium.
-Charles' more limited goals of ordering his empire within a Respublica Christiana (a united Europe) was disappointing to his advisors seeking world-dominion, especially so to Gattinara, the aspirant to “world-empire.”
+Charles' more limited goals of ordering his empire within a Respublica Christiana (a united Europe) was disappointing to his advisors seeking world dominion, especially so to Gattinara, the aspirant to “world-empire.”